 Sponsors

-We wish to thank the GWUSEC Lab at the George Washington University for the support to make this event happen.
+We wish to thank the Maryland Cybersecurity Center (MC2) for their support to make this event happen.